thibaut-neoledge/azure-docs.fr-fr/articles/sql-database/sql-database-servers-databases.md

 > [!TIP]
-> Pour obtenir un didacticiel de démarrage rapide à l’aide de SQL Server Management Studio sur Microsoft Windows, consultez la page [Azure SQL Database : utilisez SQL Server Management Studio pour vous connecter et exécuter des requêtes](sql-database-connect-query-ssms.md).
-Pour obtenir un didacticiel de démarrage rapide à l’aide de Visual Studio Code sur Mac OS, Linux ou Windows, consultez la page [Azure SQL Database : utilisez Visual Studio Code pour vous connecter et interroger des données](sql-database-connect-query-vscode.md).
+> For quick start tutorial using SQL Server Management Studio on Microsoft Windows, see [Azure SQL Database: Use SQL Server Management Studio to connect and query data](sql-database-connect-query-ssms.md).
+For a quick start tutorial using Visual Studio Code on the macOS, Linux, or Windows, see [Azure SQL Database: Use Visual Studio Code to connect and query data](sql-database-connect-query-vscode.md).

 ## <a name="manage-azure-sql-servers-databases-and-firewalls-using-the-rest-api"></a>Gérer les serveurs, les bases de données et les pare-feux SQL Azure à l’aide de l’API REST